-Get Out Your Camera for These Must-See Landmarks
+Get Out Your Camera for The Must-See Landmarks

-Once you’ve booked your flights to Rome in the winter, you’ll quickly realize why it’s one of the best times to visit Rome!
-Planning your trip here is relatively easy, as most of your itinerary is going to revolve around the breathtaking landmarks found throughout this historic city.
+Once you’ve booked your flights to Rome in the winter, you’ll quickly realize why it’s one of the best times to visit the city!
+Planning your trip here is relatively easy, as most of your itinerary is going to revolve around the breathtaking landmarks found throughout it.
 From the Colosseum to the Pantheon and everything in between, you’re going to want to hit every major destination to get the most out of your trip.
 Before you board the plane, be sure to pack light layers for your winter getaway.
 Temperatures in Rome during the winter months are typically mild, though they tend to drop off when nighttime rolls around.
 It’s best to pack essential items like jeans, t-shirts, sweatshirts, and a good pair of sneakers before you jet-set across the world.
-This helps you remain comfortable during extended periods of walking and exploration.
+This will help you to remain comfortable during extended periods of walking and exploration!

 Colosseum, Roman Forum, and Palatine Hill

-You cannot visit Rome without stopping over at the Colosseum.
+You just cannot visit Rome without stopping over at the Colosseum.
 Opened in 80 A.D., the Colosseum was a staple in ancient Roman society as the infamous gladiator battles were held here.
-When visiting Rome during peak tourist seasons, such as spring and summer, it is nearly impossible to gain entrance to the Colosseum without waiting in line for several hours first.
-By choosing to plan your Italian getaway for the calmer winter months, you avoid the line and the abundance of stress that accompanies it.
-Insider tip: purchase your tickets to the Colosseum in advance by stopping over at the Roman Forum on your first day in the city.
+When visiting Rome during peak tourist seasons it’s nearly impossible to gain entrance to the Colosseum without waiting in line for several hours first.
+But, by choosing to plan your Italian getaway for the calmer winter months, you’ll avoid the long lines!
+Insider tip: purchase your tickets in advance by stopping over at the Roman Forum on your first day in the city.
 Tickets purchased at the Roman Forum include admittance to the Forum itself, the Colosseum, and Palatine Hill.
-This saves you time and money and allows you to visit three of the most important Roman landmarks with one ticket.
+This will save you time and money and allow you to visit three of the most important Roman landmarks with just one ticket!

-If you’re really wanting to beat the crowds, wait and tour the Colosseum at night.
-The night crowd is generally much smaller, and you’re provided with a unique experience that is ripe with photo taking opportunities.
+If you really want to beat the crowds, tour the Colosseum at night.
+Night crowds are generally much smaller, and you’ll live a unique experience ripe with photo-taking opportunities.
 Enjoy the dazzling lights of the city as you walk through the pathways that led gladiators out into the thick of the action.
 Travelers who enjoy an in-depth historical experience should opt into a guided tour of the Colosseum as this provides more information than a self-guided tour.

-Your dreams will be filled with the magic that is the Trevi Fountain after you’ve made an obligatory stop at this Roman landmark during your winter getaway.
-Wrap yourself up in your favorite cardigan and spend a chilly morning enjoying the sights and sounds of the city as you take a seat on the lip of the fountain.
+Another must-see landmark for your winter getaway in Rome!
+Wrap yourself up in your favorite cardigan and spend a chilly morning enjoying the sights and sounds of the city as you take a seat on the lip of the world-famous Trevi Fountain.
 Ornately carved with mythological characters, the Trevi Fountain is like something out of a fairy tale.
-Spend a few relaxing moments listening to the trickle of the water and gaze into the finely crafted details of the face of Oceanus.
+Just stop here for a while and spend a few minutes listening to the trickle of the water while gazing into the finely crafted details of the face of Oceanus.

 Live Like a Local in this Hidden Neighborhood

-Scrolling through Instagram brings about feelings of envy and wanderlust, especially when you’re browsing through the page of someone who lives in Rome.
+Scrolling through Instagram brings about feelings of envy and wanderlust, especially when you’re browsing through the page of a local.
 To provide yourself with a truly exclusive experience, make your way down the enchanting cobblestone streets to the Quartiere Coppedè neighborhood.
 Tucked away in the Trieste district, the Quartiere Coppedè is the perfect place to spend a day entirely to yourself.
 Buildings in this neighborhood are decorated with vibrantly painted designs, intricate stone carvings, and spacious balconies looking out onto the square.
 You’ll feel as though you have stepped into a different dimension as you make your way further into this secret neighborhood.

 Every corner of Quartiere Coppedè is decorated with whimsical features and designs, making this the ultimate place to live like you’re a local, especially since most people are unaware of this beloved place.
 Keep your eyes peeled to ensure you don’t miss any of the surrounding details as you stroll through these charming streets.

-Planning the last day of your trip is always difficult as you want to see everything you’ve missed so far.
+Planning the last day of your trip is always difficult as you want to see everything you’ve missed so far before using those cheap flights in December to take you back home.
 Since there is never enough time to discover every secret a city has to tell, make the most of your winter vacation and spend your last day in Rome at the Villa Borghese Gardens.
 This one-stop destination provides visitors with rolling green spaces and solitude, which are often welcome after spending numerous days traversing the architectural landmarks.
 Villa Borghese Gardens spans over 200 acres and houses several different pathways and trails for you to aimlessly wander down as you enjoy the warmth of the Italian sun.
 Fountains, sculptures, and flower gardens are dotted throughout the Villa Borghese Gardens, and there is something delightful to find around every corner.

 In addition to the stunning gardens themselves, the Villa Borghese contains two different artistic attractions as well: The Gallery of National Modern Art and the Borghese Gallery.
-Combine picturesque garden views with a few hours of art exploration before treating yourself to one final slice of pizza before you head to the airport.
+Combine picturesque garden views with a few hours of art exploration before treating yourself to one final slice of pizza and heading to the airport!